Dr. Tam: Beebe Healthcare Opening Up Access to Care for Community

 All of our dedicated providers are here to help you on your individual journeys to optimal health and wellness.
 In my many years in healthcare, I’ve known that the relationship between patient and primary provider is critical to ensuring the best possible health outcomes.

 Our providers are truly your first line of defense in identifying the symptoms or development of concerning conditions.
 With a strong family doctor relationship, diseases and chronic conditions can be managed instead of turning into a crisis situation or emergency.

 And when in need, our primary care providers can get you the referral to the appropriate specialty care provider – a growing field in Sussex County and Beebe Medical Group.
-We are on a quest to quickly bring the highest quality specialty providers to our community – like Elisabeth Mulroy, MD, a robotically trained urologist who trained at great institutions like Creighton University in Omaha and the University Connecticut.
-She could have gone anywhere, but she decided to live in Sussex County and join Beebe Medical Group in September and become part of the Next Generation of Care here at Beebe Healthcare.
+We are on a quest to quickly bring the highest quality specialty providers to our community – like Christopher Manieri, MD, a robotically trained weight loss surgeon.
+He could have gone anywhere, but he decided to live in Sussex County and join Beebe Medical Group in September and become part of the Next Generation of Care here at Beebe Healthcare.

 I admit that there is much work to do, but Beebe Healthcare is committed to building the healthcare services Sussex County deserves – whether that is the supportive care with a primary care provider, the care you need right away at one of our four Walk-In Care Centers, the specialty care that keeps you close to home, or the lifesaving care at our two emergency departments.